StephenGenusa/PDF-Watermark-Remove/README.md

 # Remove PDF Watermarks from Public Domain Books #

+This is a work in progress.
+Support for pubic domain books downloaded from:

+- Google
+- HathiTrust
+- Archive.org/Microsoft

-This removes the info page and google watermarks from every page.
-Starting parameter is a path name, enclosed in quotes if there are any spaces.
+This removes the info page and watermarks from every page.
+Starting parameter is a directory path name, enclosed in quotes if there are any spaces.

 All PDFs in that path, and any subpaths, will be processed.
 This will create a [filename]_clean.pdf for each PDF that has either the info page removed and/or watermarks removed.

 ## Example Program Usage ##